Dezo2018/ansible-terraform/README.md

 The stages included in the Jenkins pipeline include;

 1. test - Will carry out terraform validate on your configutions
+1. pre - run an ansible prepare playbook to deploy to the target instances terraform dependencies
 1. plan - Will run a plan of your terraform configuration and print the output for validations.
 (Check the console output for full log)
 1. approval - Will pause the pipeline and wait for approval before continueing to execute the.
 You make choose to cancel.
 1. apply - If approved, will apply the change in the terraform